 has been published for Keary's hearing.
-A spokesperson for the DfE said reports are not routinely published in cases where there is no finding of unacceptable malpractice.
-Four of these were banned with no right to appeal, and 13 received no ban.
+A spokesperson for the DfE said reports are not routinely published in cases where there is no finding of unacceptable conduct.

 Unlike other professional regulators, the only sanction available to the TRA is banning teachers.